aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/api-authentication.md

 Our updated Portal integrates a new identity provider leveraging OIDC, replacing the previous LDAP-based identities.

-**Important**: At the time of writing (December 2023), VCD does not support username + password authentication for OIDC identities.
+**Important**: VCD does not currently support username + password authentication for OIDC identities.
 This means that new "local" VCD users will need to be created in order to use traditional username + password authentication for tools like the VCD API.

 ## What to do next